alwalxed/cli-prayer-times/README.md

 # CLI Prayer Times

-A command-line tool for displaying prayer times.
+A simple command-line tool to display daily prayer times based on your location.

+## Features

+- Get accurate prayer times for your city.
+- Option to change the city for different prayer times.
+- User-friendly CLI with prompts for input.

-## Installation (NPM)
+## Installation

+To install the CLI tool globally, use the following command:

 ```bash
 npm i -g cli-prayer-times